Farzinsvi/-FlexibleAutomation_Simulation/README.md

 **Spawn system**

 A dummy object (SpawnPoint, child of ConveyorIn) is responsible to spawn the items via its child script(by using **Proximity sensor spawner** as child of SpawnPoint).
 The delay between each spawn is, currently, hardcoded as 20 seconds +- 4 seconds of random variability added on purpose.
 To each model spawned is added a reasonable random rotation component to model variability in the incoming items orientation.

+**Robot Mechanism**

+Since the load/unload task does not require fine manipulation of the conveyed objects, a Cartesian (RPR) mechanism has been chosen as the body of the robot.
+It consists of a basic disk that merges with a PRR connector as a groupping shapes.
+Three joints and three links are connected to each other to reach the end effector of Force sensor.
+The mechanism of force sensor is included of Suction pad and its child scripts.